-Most employees of the Commonwealth of Puerto Rico are covered by the Employees Retirement System of the Government of the Commonwealth of Puerto Rico, which was established in 1951 to provide employees with pension and other benefits upon retirement.
+Most employees of the Commonwealth of Puerto Rico participate in the Employees Retirement System of the Government of the Commonwealth of Puerto Rico, established in 1951 to provide employees with pension and other benefits upon retirement.
 The system covers a range of employee groups including general employees, public safety officers, and judges.
 As of 2012, the System had 134,566 active members and 117,861 beneficiaries.

 From Estado Libre Asociado de Puerto Rico